Biotech High School

 About the Program

-Established in 2015, through a grant from the U.S. Department of Education’s Magnet Schools of America program, Fairchild partnered with Miami Dade County Public School to develop BioTECH Senior High School: the first Conservation Biology High School with a focus on Botany and Zoology.
-This collaborative botany program offers novel experiences, is integrated into students’ school days, and counts towards their graduation requirements.
+In 2015, through a grant from the U.S. Department of Education’s Magnet Schools of America program, Fairchild partnered with Miami Dade County Public School to develop BioTECH Senior High School: the first Conservation Biology High School with a focus on Botany and Zoology.
+This collaborative plant science program offers novel experiences, is integrated into students’ school days, and counts towards graduation requirements.
 Students and teachers assist graduate students and early-career scientists in completing their botanical research.
 Students have access to the Garden’s living collection 7 days a week and can also work to earn Volunteer Hours.
-Educators, please see FTBG COVID-19 Safety Protocols

 - Can young botanists at magnet school play a vital role in protecting an urban ecosystem? – Innovation, Smithsonian Magazine